Patrick-Dougherty/patrick-dougherty.github.com/location_and_hours/index.md

 ---
 layout: page
-title: "Location"
+title: "Location &amp; Hours"
-description: "How to get to my office."
+description: "How and when to get to my office."
 ---
 {% include JB/setup %}

+Counseling Hours Availability: Fridays and Saturdays 7am-9pm.

 <address>
   Aries Building<br />